nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 The default build environment for the |NCS| is SES.
 However, you can also build and program your application from the command line.
-You have to set up your build environment by defining the required environment variables every time you open a new command prompt or terminal window.
+You have to set up your build environment by defining the required environment variables every time you open a new command-line or terminal window.

 See :ref:`zephyr:important-build-vars` for more information about the various relevant environment variables.